Skip to main content

 final result = await agent.send('In one sentence, how does quicksort work?');

-// Access thinking as a first-class field
+// Access thinking via result.thinking

-if (result.thinking != null && result.thinking!.isNotEmpty) {
+if (result.thinking != null) {

 }